Programie/ChromeScreens/README.md

 Each non-empty line not starting with a '#' is read by the script.

 A line looks like 'Screen-ID URL'.
-The screen is a numer starting at 0.
+The screen is a number starting at 0.

 Example:
 ```